izzyandrade/pokedex/README.md

 yarn install
 ```

-or

 this will install all of the required dependencies of the project.
 After that, just run

 ```
 yarn start
 ```

-and play with it in your local device!
+And play with it in your local device!
+If you are running on Android Studio or iOS Simulator, there is no need to install anything else.
+But if you are running in a physical device, please install expo application, so you can scan the QR Code generated.

 ## Considerations